elibarrow/BAE305-SP24-Lab2/README.md

 #### Part 2.3 - Thevenin
-Thevenin’s Theorem states that all linear circuits, regardless of number of components, can be expressed as a circuit with one equivalent voltage source and one equivalent resistance.
+Thevenin’s Theorem states that all linear circuits, regardless of the number of components, can be expressed as a circuit with one equivalent voltage source and one equivalent resistance.

 The original circuit that we were given is shown below:
 <p align="center">